Central African CFA franc

-The Central African CFA franc (French: franc CFA or simply franc; ISO code: XAF; abbreviation: F.CFA) is the currency of six independent states in Central Africa: Cameroon, Central African Republic, Chad, Republic of the Congo, Equatorial Guinea and Gabon.
-These six countries had a combined population of 55.2 million in 2020, and a combined GDP of over US$100 billion (as of 2021).
+The Central African CFA franc (French: franc CFA or simply franc; ISO code: XAF; abbreviation: F.CFA) is the currency used in six independent states in Central Africa: Cameroon, the Central African Republic, Chad, the Republic of the Congo, Equatorial Guinea and Gabon.
+These six countries had a combined population of 55.2 million in 2020, and their total GDP exceeded US$100 billion (as of 2021).

-CFA originally stood for Colonies françaises d'Afrique ("French colonies of Africa"); following the independence of these states, its name was changed to Communauté financière africaine ("African Financial Community").
-The currency is issued by the Bank of Central African States (BEAC; Banque des États de l'Afrique Centrale), located in Yaoundé, Cameroon, for the members of the Economic and Monetary Community of Central Africa (CEMAC; Communauté Économique et Monétaire de l'Afrique Centrale).
-The franc is nominally subdivided into 100 centimes but no centime denominations have been issued.
-The production of CFA franc notes has been carried out at Chamalières by the Bank of France since its creation in 1945.
+CFA originally stood for Colonies françaises d'Afrique ("French colonies of Africa"); after these states gained independence, its name was changed to Communauté financière africaine ("African Financial Community").
+The currency is issued by the Bank of Central African States (BEAC; Banque des États de l'Afrique Centrale), located in Yaoundé, Cameroon, for members of the Economic and Monetary Community of Central Africa (CEMAC; Communauté économique et monétaire de l'Afrique centrale).
+Although the franc is officially divided into 100 centimes, no centime-denominated coins have been issued.
+Since 1945, the Bank of France has been producing CFA franc notes in Chamalières.

-In several west African states, the West African CFA franc, which is of equal value to the Central African CFA franc, is in circulation.
+In several west African states, the West African CFA franc, which is of equal value, is also in circulation.